 In those cases where the Patient Accounts team has exhausted all reasonable efforts to collect the balances due CGH Medical Center, the account will be referred to an attorney for legal action or to a state-licensed agency for follow-up and collection.
 The cost to collect the account will be added to the original balance owed.

 Medical payment plans

 We have several options that can make paying your bills easy to do and hard to forget.
 We can set up automatic payment plans and pull your payments from your debit or credit account.
 Just contact us to find out more about that option.

-We also partner with Sauk Valley Bank to offer a preapproved loan to pay for your medical bills.
-Download our application form, or contact us to find out more.
+We also offer a loan to pay for your medical bills.
+Contact us at 888.681.1746 for more information.

 Help with your medical bills

 We can help you fill out the necessary paperwork to determine your eligibility for public assistance.

 If you have a child younger than 19, he or she may be eligible for the state-funded All Kids program.
 Applications are available on the State of Illinois website in English or Spanish.
 Send your completed application to Patient Accounts, CGH Medical Center, 100 E. Le Fevre Road, Sterling, IL 61081.